ldsh/radeonload/README.md

 RadeonLoad
 =========

-Just a quick fork to play around, please go to the main project page
+Just a quick fork to play around, please go to the main project page: https://github.com/clbr/radeontop

 The aim is to have instant information of the GPU load to use in conky and on dynamic frequency changing for power saving.